-The IFRS basis results have been prepared in accordance with the accounting policies discussed in notes A2 to A4 of the IFRS financial statements.
+The IFRS basis results have been prepared in accordance with the accounting policies discussed in note A of IFRS financial statements.

 Life insurance products are, by their nature, long-term and the profit on this business is generated over a significant number of years.
 Accounting under IFRS alone does not, in Prudential's opinion, fully reflect the value of future profit streams.
 Prudential considers that embedded value reporting provides investors with a measure of the future profit streams of the Group's in-force long-term businesses and is a valuable supplement to statutory accounts.
 The EEV basis results have been prepared in accordance with the EEV principles discussed in note 1 of EEV basis supplementary information.